-- In a large mixing bowl, add in the cream cheese.
-Using a hand mixer, beat on medium until it's creamy.
+- Add the cream cheese to a large mixing bowl.
+Using a hand mixer, beat on medium until creamy.

-- Add in the ricotta and mascarpone cheese.
-Beat on medium until combined.
+- Add ricotta and mascarpone cheeses and beat on medium until combined.

 - Add in the powdered sugar and vanilla extract.
 Beat until the powdered sugar has been incorporated.

-- Add 1 cup of mini chocolate chips and stir until evenly distributed.
+- Stir in 1 cup of mini chocolate chips until evenly distributed.